NorESMhub/NorESM/doc/configurations/omips.rst

 - The OMIP-1 and OMIP-2 simulations of BLOM have completed 6 repeating forcing cycles of the forcing periods 1948-2009 and 1958-2018, respectively.

+- The OMIP-1/CORE-II experiment is documented by Bentsen et al. (2020, *in prep.*), including a comparison to a previous CORE-II experiment simulated by the CMIP5 version of NorESM1.
+In addition, a number of common global ocean and sea ice metrics simulated by BLOM (including both OMIP-1 and OMIP-2 experiments) is included and evaluated in the multi-model synthesis paper of Tsujino et al. (2020).

 Creating an OMIP case